anti-social/elasticsearch-collapse-extension/README.md

 ## Why not use existing solutions?

-There are 2 solution for collapsing out of the box but they both have some drawbacks:
+There are 2 solution for collapsing out of the box, but they both have some drawbacks:

 ### [Collapse](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/collapse-search-results.html)

 Firstly it collapses all the documents that don't have value for collapsing into a single hit.
 This can be bypassed populating some random value for such documents.

-And what's more important it does not support rescoring which we use a lot for deboosting products from the same company:
+What's more important it does not support rescoring which we use a lot for deboosting products from the same company:

 > collapse cannot be used in conjunction with [scroll](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/paginate-search-results.html#scroll-search-results),